APF Volunteer Program

 All applicants will be asked to pay a $25 application fee.
 This application fee will cover the cost of a volunteer t-shirt (received after 30 days of volunteering), name badge and other materials upon acceptance into the program.
 The application fee is non-refundable, regardless of if you are accepted into the program or your ability to continue volunteering for any reason.

-If you are in need of financial assistance to cover the application fee, please contact the Community Engagement Coordinator.
+If you are in need of financial assistance to cover the application fee, please contact the Community Engagement Manager.

 How often do I need to volunteer?

 We require volunteers to fill a regularly scheduled shift at least once a week.
 Volunteers are welcome to work more often if there is a need for shift coverage, either in a regularly scheduled shift, or by picking up open shifts online.
 Volunteer shifts typically range from 2-4 hours.

 Do you have short-term or summer volunteer positions available?

 Due to limited resources, and the required training for each volunteer position, we are not able to offer short-term volunteering experiences on-site.

 We are not able to offer court-ordered service hours through our volunteer program.

 Should I worry about taking an illness home to my pet?